• Skip to main content

 Unmatched Pairs Sculpture Show - Sept 2019 - gathering

 Nearly a year ago, at a member meeting in SE Portland, board president Chas Martin suggested we do a sculpture show based on collaborations between member pairs.
 Needless to say, the concept was met with much enthusiasm.
 First, each member could choose their own collaborator, or one would be chosen for them.
-Each participant would display one of their own pieces along with the collaborative piece.
-It was encouraged that some form of documentation of the pairs’ creative process is shared.
-An attractive and accessible gallery space located at the Multnomah Art Center in Multnomah Village was selected for the exhibition.
+Each participant would […]

-Filed Under: Events, Events-Archive Tagged With: Chas Martin, George Heath, Multnomah Art Center, Sculpture Show, Unmatched Pairs Author: George Heath
+Filed Under: Events, Events Archive Tagged With: Chas Martin, George Heath, Multnomah Art Center, Sculpture Show, Unmatched Pairs Author: George Heath

 Sculptors Share Secrets At International Sculpture Day 2019